openlab-at-city-tech/openlab/wp-content/plugins/folders/readme.txt

 A live demo for the Folders plugin is available at <a href="https://demo.premio.io/folders/?utm_source=wordpressorg" target="_blank" title="Premio.io demo site">Premio's demo site</a>.

 == Changelog ==

+= 2.4.3 =
+Small bugs fixed including: folder filtering bugs (trash, draft etc), WooCommerce products duplicate bug, quick edit in folders, Media Library Assistant compatibility and more

+= 2.4.2 =
+Added a progress bar when you upload files to the media library folders.
+You can now track how many files were uploaded in real time.
+We've also fixed a default folders bug.

+= 2.4.1 =
+PHP 7.3 fix

+= 2.4 =
+Move elements (media library, posts, pages, custom posts) to folders by selecting the element and selecting the relevant folder from our dropdown.
+Also added some UI improvements :)

 = 2.3.9 =
 Fixed long folders names bug